Gotcha26/PiwigoPublish-lrc-plugin/README.md

 1. Backup Lrc Catalog and Piwigo gallery
 2. Install and enable this plugin.
 3. Add a publish service and connect it to your Piwigo host in the Lightroom Publishing Manager
 4. Once a connection is established, the Import Albums button will activate.
 Click this button to import the album struction from Piwigo.
-An important note is that this plugin does not yet support Piwigo albums having both photos in them, and sub albums (see planned functionality above).
 You will see Collection Sets and Collections in the Publish Service corresponding to your albums in Piwigo.
+5. If you have Piwigo albums that contain both photos and sub-albums you should also run the Create Special Collections option (see above Notes on the relationship between Piwigo Albums and LrC Publish Services for details)
-5. You can then populate these collections and publish to the Piwigo host.
+6. You can then populate these collections and publish to the Piwigo host.
-6. If you already have a different Piwigo Publish service you can copy photos from those publish service collections to this one.
+7. If you already have a different Piwigo Publish service you can copy photos from those publish service collections to this one.
 Clicking the Publish button will send these photos to the correspoding Piwigo album, but be aware that it will create duplicate photos if a copy is already in the Piwigo album outside of this plugin, so you may wish to clear the album prior to running the export from LrC.